tairasoul/YADMB/README.md

 token - the token for the bot. replace your-token with your bot's token.

-web_features - should web features be enabled? this isn't needed unless you're planning to forward the web interface for users.
+web_features - whether or not web features should be enabled. this isn't needed unless you're planning to forward the web interface for users.

 web_editor_port - the port for the web features.